 A study of people with osteoarthritis tested a combination of fish oil, vitamin E and nettle for its effects on symptoms and NSAID use.
 After three months, total WOMAC scores fell by around 60%, from an average of 1085 to 430.
 The WOMAC scoring system measures pain, stiffness and function.
 NSAID use fell by just over half.
 While volunteers taking the supplement originally took an average of 1.13 NSAID doses per day, this fell to 0.51 after the three months were up.

 Stinging nettle is far more pleasant in your teacup than on your hand as a fresh plant.
-And if you're interested in learning more about other herbal teas for inflammation, check out this article!
+And if you're interested in learning more about other herbal teas for inflammation, read:

 NSAIDs may reduce blood flow to the kidneys and cause fluid retention in a small but substantial proportion of people.
 However, herbal remedies such as nettle may be an effective alternative.